|The art of teaching is the art of assisting discovery.

 While these are available at the site, they can also be downloaded, printed, filled out, and brought with you.

 In the case for minors, these forms will need to be signed by a parent or guardian.

 This may mean the signed forms will need to be brought with you.

 | site fees, food, transportation ||deposit $100 ||

 * Southwestern Union Conference Teachers should check with the Union Office concerning the appropriate tuition charge.

-You will need to make arrangements to register through the Records Office at Southwestern Adventist University and make a complete payment to Southwestern for the tuition charge before the
+You will need to make arrangements to register through the Records Office at Southwestern Adventist University and make a complete payment to Southwestern for the tuition charge by May 15.

 The remainder of the fees beyond the initial deposit should be paid to Earth History Research Center by June 1.